TAMIM-BACKUP/B4CK-U9/README.md

 - If you facing problem with npm than update you `package.json` and `package-lock.json` from this repo and use node version 20 with npm version 10

 ## Disclaimer
-This is a modified version of the original Ewr-ShAn-Bot.
+This is a modified version of the original SAIF-BOT.
 Use at your own discretion.

 ## Support
 For any technical support or inquiries, please contact the maintainer through the provided social media links.